jupyterlite/jupyterlite/CONTRIBUTING.md

 #### App Resolutions

-Each app (`app/lab`, `app/notebooks`, etc.) has a `resolutions` field in its `package.json` that pins dependency versions.
-Resolutions must stay in sync with `dependencies` - if you update a dependency version, the corresponding resolution must also be updated.
+Each app (`app/lab`, `app/notebooks`, etc.) has a `resolutions` field in its `package.json` that pins the versions of the packages the app shares with federated
+extensions: its dependencies, and every singleton package they depend on.
+A package is a singleton when it is a library (not an extension) of the `@jupyterlab`, `@jupyter-notebook` or `@jupyterlite` scope, as in JupyterLab, or when it is listed in `app/package.json`: `jupyterlab.singletonPackages` mirrors the external singletons of JupyterLab (`jupyterlab/staging/package.json`) and is updated by `scripts/upgrade-dependencies.py`, and `jupyterlite.singletonPackages` holds the JupyterLite additions.

+The resolutions are generated from the packages installed in `node_modules`:

 ```bash
 jlpm integrity
 ```

-Run `jlpm integrity` after updating dependencies (e.g., bumping JupyterLab versions) to sync the resolution entries.
+Run `jlpm integrity` after updating dependencies (e.g., bumping JupyterLab versions) or adding an extension to an app.

 #### About Dialog Versions